February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 “Cultural Polish for Beginners” – a walk around Warsaw guided in simple Polish (B1 level)

-February 23.
-Meeting point: The Museum of Warsaw (Muzeum Warszawy), Rynek Starego Miasta 42 (the Old Town Market Square), next to the ticket office, 2 pm.
+February 22.
+February edition: 2 pm, a guided tour of an exhibition at the Wola District Museum, Muzeum Woli, Srebrna 12 Street (Wola).
 More in Polish and online tickets (5 PLN).
 Guided walks once a month for new Warsaw residents and people learning Polish.
 Meetings are held in Polish at the B1 level.
 Guides (employees of the Warsaw Museum) will show you interesting places in Warsaw and tell extraordinary stories and legends.
 Participants will try to understand the city and its history together by looking at the everyday life of its inhabitants in the past and today.
 Tours will be an opportunity to get to know Warsaw, ask questions, and relax.
-Here is a list of dates and places in Warsaw where the walks will take place.

 Top indoor play spaces in Warsaw